dvelasquezc/dvelasquezc.github.io/_pages/phd_application.md

 ---

 <div>
 	<p> In this section, I have stored most of the documentation and info related to my application.
-Feel free to check the following links: </p>
+I am keeping online my application material to help Peruvian students applying to a Ph.D. in Economics.
+If anyone is need of guidance, feel free to write me an e-mail or to contact me via twitter. </p>
 </div>
 <div>
 	{% assign sorted_pages2 = site.phdapplication | sort:"order" %}